Nippius/apa102c/README.md

 ## TODOs:
 - Use interrupts
 - Use uDMA
-- Use CMSIS instead of the TivaWare librarie
+- Use CMSIS instead of the TivaWare library
 - Add functions to allow creation of effects by manipulating the internal representation.

 ## License